matn7/CS-Notes/src/main/java/spring/SPRING-REACTIVE.md

 - Thread per request model.
 - Managed by property (thread pool size):
     - `server.tomcat.max-threads`
-- By default it can handle 200 connections.
+- By default, it can handle 200 connections.
-- Can be overriden in application.properties or application.yaml.
+- Can be overriden in `application.properties` or `application.yaml`.
 - Each thread takes some memory.
 - Common Stack size is 1MB.
 - Higher the thread pool size, Higher the memory consumption.
 - Application really perform poor with less memory available.
 - **Handled today**:
-    - Load is handled today **horizontal scaling** - Kubernetes or some container orchestration.
+    - Load handled today **horizontal scaling** - Kubernetes or some container orchestration.
 - Limitation on handling many concurrent users.
 - Move away from "Thread Per Request Model".